microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-04-10
+1. Added "Exclude" option in SyncToLocal command to manually exclude folders which need to be always kept in local project.
+2. Added new command "AutoSyncToLocal" to avoid prompt confirmation dialog if you would like to use as a local schedule task.

 2023-04-07
 1. Improved the exception handle for invalid user input
 2. Add a new featue in "SyncToLocal" command, provide an option to determine whehter need to clean workflows in local project which have been delete on cloud.